WGLab/Workshop_Annotation/README.md

 ### 1. Install ANNOVAR

 Typically you will go to the [ANNOVAR website](http://annovar.openbioinformatics.org), fill in a registration form, and download the package there.
 For this exercise, we already prepared a ZIP file that contains a "compact" version of ANNOVAR and necessary library files, to make it easier for users.
-If you are using Windows, make sure to switch to the `annotation` environment first, and by default you will be at your home directory.
+If you are using Windows, make sure to switch to the `annotation` environment first, and by default you will be at your home directory (you can type `pwd` to check this, which shows the current directory you are in).
 To make it easier to manage files and directories, you can create a new directory, then enter this new directory (type `mkdir genomics_exercise` followed by `cd genomics_exercise`).
 To confirm which directory you are in, you can type `pwd`.

 Next, you can just download the ZIP file for this class by the command `wget -O exercise1.zip https://github.com/WGLab/Workshop_Annotation/releases/download/v1.0.0/exercise1.zip`.
 The Linux command `wget` essentially downloads a file from a given URL and saves the file to your computer.
 Because this file contains several annotation databases, its size is around 500Mb and it may take a while to download it.
 To unzip the file, you can dirctly using `tar -xvf exercise1.zip` to unzip the downladed file.
 You will see from the messages in screen that several files are extracted from the zip file.